PierreLeMerre/nwb_hackathons/HCK09_2020_Remote/projects/PFCNeuropixels2NWB/README.md

 ## Project Description

-Conversion of Neuropixels PFC recordings (extracelluar) with thier associated behavioral signals (pupil, face, sounds, optogenetics) into NWB format.
+Conversion of Neuropixels PFC recordings (extracelluar) with their associated behavioral signals (pupil, face, sounds, optogenetics) into NWB format.
 Recording sessions performed in head-fixed mice.
 Coding language: MAtlab.

 ## Objectives

 <!-- Briefly describe the objectives of your project.
 What would you like to achive?-->

- 1. Objective A. Make a convertion script in Matlab.
+ Objective 1.
+Make a convertion script in Matlab.
- 2. Objective B. Check the compatibility of the nwb files with Matlab and Python.
+ Objective 2.
+Check the compatibility of the nwb files with Matlab and Python.
 <!-- 1. ...-->

 ## Approach and Plan